AndreasLoow/vv/interleave-tests/README.md

 The key takeaways are:

 - In general, the execution of procedural blocks are not interleaved with other procedural blocks or continuous assignments.
 However, some special edge cases exist.
-E.g., some simple assignments (both procedural and continuous) are interleaved with procedural blocks.
+E.g., procedural block are sometimes interleaved with simple assignments, both procedural and continuous, by some simulators.

-- Synopsys breaks this general pattern and interleaves execution of initial blocks with continuous assignments, but not other procedural blocks (except for special edge cases).
-Synopsys does not interleave always/always_comb blocks (except for special edge cases).
+- VCS breaks this general pattern and interleaves execution of initial blocks with continuous assignments, but not other procedural blocks (except for special edge cases).
+However, VCS does not interleave the execution of always/always_comb blocks (except for special edge cases).

 For more details, see the comments in the included Verilog files.